mtcaptcha-public/MTCaptcha-wordpress-plugin/README.md

 - Chrome
 - Highcontrast

-You can see the demo of various prebuilt theme options [here | https://service.mtcaptcha.com/mtcv1/demo/?tab=2] .
+You can see the demo of various prebuilt theme options [here](https://service.mtcaptcha.com/mtcv1/demo/?tab=2).
 As of now full customization is not part of wordpress configuration.

 #### Supported Languages
 MTCaptcah support supports localization for 60+ languages

-You can see the demo of various localization options [here | https://service.mtcaptcha.com/mtcv1/demo/?tab=3] .
+You can see the demo of various localization options [here](https://service.mtcaptcha.com/mtcv1/demo/?tab=3).
 As of now custom language is not part of wordpress configuration.

 #### Fetuses protected by MTCaptcha Wordpress plugin